Government Announces Transformation of Ontario’s Health Care System

 - recognize diversity within Ontario's communities.

 View the Minister of Health’s February 26, 2019 announcement and vision for change.

-It is anticipated that fulsome realization of the vision of change will take some time.
 Government is committed to a phased, thoughtful approach that protects continuity of patient care.
 However, movement is already afoot with the appointment of the Board of Directors of Ontario Health who were announced on March 8th.
 These Directors have effectively become the Directors of each of the 14 LHINs and the 6 agencies named to be rolled into Ontario Health – Cancer Care Ontario, Health Quality Ontario, eHealth Ontario, Trillium Gift of Life Network, Shared Services Ontario and HealthForce Ontario Marketing and Recruitment Agency.
 The Ministry has identified a priority for establishing the basis of Ontario Health by Summer 2019.

 What will Ontario’s new health system look like?

 There is much that is unknown at this time.
 Information is emerging regularly and will likely become clearer when the legislation is passed and Ontario’s provincial budget is released on April 11th.

 - At the provincial level, Ontario Health (the Agency) is proposed to oversee health care delivery and improve clinical guidance & provide support for providers to enable better quality care for patients.